-The moment that we sat down at 10:30am for a giant slice of what is reported to be the world’s best chocolate cake, I knew this was going to be our kind of food tour.
+The moment that we sat down at 10:30 AM for a giant slice of what is reported to be the world’s best chocolate cake, I knew this our Campo de Ourique food tour was going to be a blast..

 The Neighborhood of Campo de Ourique